chtenb/neo-ansi/README.md

 4. The colors and accents of a color theme need to make sort of sense semantically.
    Or at least not be completely counter intuitive.

 ### C).
-It needs to convenient to use across tooling, programming languages and color themes.
+It needs to be convenient to use across tooling, programming languages and color themes.

-1. It should be easy to use the highlighting scheme in a terminal.
+1. It should be easy to use the highlighting scheme in a terminal without breaking colors for other terminal applications.
 2. It needs to be easy to remap the colors but keep the same (high quality) highlighting logic.
 3. It needs to be easy to synchronize the syntax highlighting scheme between an editor and a terminal emulator.